AlvinoNguyen/100-days-of-code/log.md

 **Today's Progress**: Set up a [Create React App](https://github.com/facebook/create-react-app) page for the random quote machine as specified by the user stories on freeCodeCamp.
 Set up the skeleton code for styling for the page.

 **Thoughts**: Unfortunately, yesterday was my first missed day of the 100 Days of Code challenge.
 However, it's time to pick myself back up and continue to build my developer skills.
 Today, I decided to start up the Front End Libraries Projects, which turned out to be a great idea!
 The random quote machine is a good starting project for React, because the components are very simple.
-However, to finish the project, I'm gonna have to learn about stateful components and fetch in Javascript.
+However, to finish the project, I'm gonna have to learn about stateful components and fetch in JavaScript.
 Hopefully this won't be too big of a learning curve!

 **Link to work**: [Random Quote Machine](https://github.com/AlvinoNguyen/Random-Quote-Machine)